The-Marcy-Lab-School/2-1-encapsulation-factories-closure/README.md

 ## Summary

 * **Object-Oriented Programming (OOP)**: A programming paradigm that uses objects to manage state (data) and behavior in an application.
-* **Encapsulation**: A pillar of OOP that encourages bundling of data and the methods that act on that data into a single object
+* **Encapsulation**: Bundling data and methods into a single unit while protecting the data
 * When used as method of an object, **`this` refers to the object that invokes the method.**
 * A **closure** is created when an "inner function" references variables in its surrounding scope (an "outer function").
   * The inner function "remembers" the value of the variables in the surrounding scope, even after the outer function returns.